JKofler93/contact-keeper-front-end/README.md

 # contact-keeper-redux-on-rails-client

- This is a simple CRUD app built using Ruby, Rails, React, Redux and Redux-Thunk
+ This is a simple CRUD app built using Ruby, Rails, React, Redux and Redux-Thunk, This app allows the user to create a contact, update a contact and delete a contact.
+ This was a practice app to get my Redux skills down....

 Hello, thanks for stopping by!